objektwerks/akka.http.spark.medical/README.md

 Akka Http Spark Medical
 -----------------------
->This project exports an Akka Http REST service that selects diet data from a medical Spark job based on
+>This project contains an app that exports an Akka Http REST service, allowing for
->patient and encounter id values.
+>the querying of diet data, by patient and encounter ids, via a medical Spark job.

 Design
 ------